anupam-k/Backend-Notes/README.md

 ## _Express is Unoppinionated Framework which means_
-there are more than one way of doing the thing
+ - there are more than one way of doing the thing

 ## _Nodemon_
    - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected

 ## _Node JS Watch mode_
-nodejs -watch(it is beta mode)
+- nodejs -watch  (it is beta mode)

+## _Hosting Services for Backend:_
+- Railway,  Render